-Whether you like it or not, those nine months are the time for you to focus on your health to keep your baby healthy.
+Whether you like it or not, those nine months is the time for you to focus on your health to keep your baby healthy.
 So despite all the food cravings you experience, it is important for you to consume the right diet, rich in all the essential nutrients to ensure that your baby gets the right food.

 Eggs are a storehouse of folate, iron, and protein which are absolutely necessary for the overall development of your little one in your womb.
 This power food is comparatively cheap and easy access to all the choline that your baby needs for the development of a healthy nervous system.
 For those who usually go for only the egg-whites, here’s a point to note: choline is present in the yolk, so it is imperative that you eat the yolks too.

 Sweet potatoes are rich in various nutrients such as vitamin B6, potassium, vitamin C, iron, copper, beta-carotene and is full of fiber.
 The benefits of adding sweet potatoes in your diet are that your baby would get all the vitamin A it needs, for the healthy development of its eyes, bones, and skin, from the conversion of the beta-carotene to vitamin A, which happens in your body.

 This crunchy, fiber-rich snack is all you need to satisfy your body’s cravings for healthy fats, proteins, and minerals such as magnesium that would prevent premature labor and helps develop the nervous system of your little one.

 For all the vegans out there, do not worry about missing out on your share of proteins, iron, folate, fiber, calcium, and zinc as beans and lentils are all that you need to get hold of these nutrients and minerals.
 The zinc in lentils helps to reduce the risk of premature delivery, low birth weight and helps in speedy labor.